Owning a small business is exciting and rewarding. But it’s challenging.

 1. Getting rich quickly vs. becoming profitable

 Many people who start their businesses assume that they can get rich quickly.
-In reality, your startup will likely take at least three years to become profitable.
+Your startup will likely take at least three years to become profitable.

 This is true even for the most successful companies.
 For example, the famous electric sports car brand Tesla took a decade to see actual profits.